MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 ### General approach

-The database to be migrated will already have had performance tuning applied through the features available on that platform.
-Examples are indexes, data partitioning, and possibly data distribution.
-Document the tuning as part of the preparation for migration, because it can indicate optimizations that you can apply in the Azure Synapse Analytics target environment.
+The platform's features run performance tuning on the database that will be migrated.
+Indexes, data partitioning, and data distribution are examples of such performance tuning.
+When you're preparing for migration, documenting the tuning can capture and reveal optimizations that you can apply in the Azure Synapse Analytics target environment.

 For example, the presence of a non-unique index on a table can indicate that fields used in the index are used frequently for filtering, grouping, or joining.
 This will still be the case in the new environment, so keep it in mind when you're choosing which fields to index there.
 Migration recommendations for specific source platforms such as Teradata and Netezza are described in detail in separate documents.

-Use the performance and scalability of the target Azure Synapse Analytics environment to experiment with different performance options, such as data distribution.
+Use the performance and scalability of the target Azure Synapse Analytics environment to experiment with different performance options like data distribution.
 Determine the best choice of alternative approaches (for example, replicated versus hash-distributed for a large dimension table).
 This doesn't mean that data must be reloaded from external sources.
 It's relatively quick and easy to test alternative approaches in Azure Synapse Analytics by creating copies of any table with different partitioning or distribution options via a `CREATE TABLE AS SELECT` statement.

 Use the monitoring tools provided by the Azure environment to understand how queries are executed and where bottlenecks might be occurring.
 Tools are also available from third-party Microsoft partners to provide monitoring dashboards and automated resource management and alerting.

-Each SQL operation in Azure Synapse Analytics, together with the resources used by that query (such as memory or CPU), is logged into system tables.
-A series of dynamic management views (DMVs) simplifies access to this information.
+Each SQL operation in Azure Synapse Analytics and resource, such as memory or the CPU used by that query, is logged into system tables.
+A series of dynamic management views simplifies access to this information.

-The following sections explain the key options within the Azure data warehouse for tuning query performance.
+The following sections explain the key options within Azure SQL Data Warehouse for tuning query performance.
 Existing environments will contain information about potential optimization in the target environment.

 ### Temporary tables